julebarn/DIS_Project/README.md

 Regexes used can be found in ``src/routes/register/+page.svelte``.

 # Sample Database
-The sample database can be found in ``init-data.sql``.
-The sample database should be automatically inserted when running the application.
+The sample dataset can be found in ``init-data.sql``.
+The sample dataset should be automatically inserted when running the application.
-The sample database contains two users;
+The sample dataset contains two users;
 - User1: Username = "Test1" Password = "Test1234%"
 - User2: Username = "Test2" Password = "Test1234%"

 With 5 events and 2 clubs.